h4ckd0tm3/project-athena/Curriculum/Module 14 - Cryptography/lectures/Cryptographic_Attacks.md

 ## Cryptographic Attacks

-Here you'll find an overview on the most common cryptographic attacks, and what you can do against them.
+Here you'll find an overview on the most common cryptographic attacks, and how you can prevent them.

 ### Brute Force Attacks